 Bipolar Disorder is characterised by more than one Bipolar episode and seems to be most closely linked to family history.
 Stress and conflict can trigger episodes for people with this condition and it’s not uncommon for Bipolar Disorder to be misdiagnosed as depression, alcohol or drug abuse, Attention Deficit Hyperactivity Disorder (ADHD) or schizophrenia.

 Persistent Depressive Disorder is a form of depression that usually lasts for at least two years.
 A person diagnosed with Persistent Depressive Disorder can experience symptoms of Major Depression (low energy, poor appetite or overeating, insomnia or oversleeping) along with periods of less severe symptoms.

-PDD can manifest as stress, irritability, and mild anhedonia, which is the inability to derive pleasure from most activities.
+PDD can manifest as stress, irritability, and mild anhedonia (the inability to derive pleasure from most activities).

 The majority of sufferers start to feel better around spring.
 Although it isn’t uncommon for people to suffer from this form of depression on a yearly basis, this isn’t always the case.
-The exact cause of this type of depression isn’t fully known although it’s believed that reduced exposure to sunlight due to shorter days could be linked to it.
+While the exact cause of this type of depression isn’t fully known, it has been shown to be correlated with low levels of Vitamin-D and/or reduced exposure to sunlight due to shorter days.

 Postnatal depression is a type of depression that some women experience after having a baby.
-Although this depression can develop within weeks after the birth of your child, symptoms don’t often become apparent until months later.
+Although this depression can develop within weeks after the birth of your child, symptoms may not become apparent until months later.

 Symptoms of postnatal depression are wide ranging: mood changes, irritability, trouble sleeping, thoughts of harming the baby, and episodes of tearfulness are just some of the many symptoms.
 An added danger of postnatal depression is that mothers who fear they may be suffering from it are usually hesitant to ask for help.